The Great Wall China

 Military Defense

-The first and foremost goal of the Great Wall was not only to protect China’s states and empires from the merciless sieges and attacks of the nomadic barbarians in the north, particularly the Mongols but also to deter any of them.
-The wall was equipped with the ability to communicate with each other through watchtowers, barracks, garrison stations, and smoke or fire in addition to the protection of various natural barriers like rivers and the surrounding mountains.
+The primary goal of the Great Wall was not only to protect China’s states and empires from the merciless sieges and attacks of the nomadic barbarians in the north, particularly the Mongols, but also to deter any of them.
+The wall was equipped with the ability to communicate with each other through watchtowers, barracks, and garrison stations, as well as using smoke or fire signals, in addition to protecting various natural barriers, such as rivers and the surrounding mountains.

 Symbol of Strength

-Despite its military affiliation, the Great Wall has now become the emblem of Chinese’s never-ending endurance, resolve, and multiplicity.
-It unveils the enormous workforce and the vast amount of resources that were needed to be mobilized to build such a grandiose architectural masterpiece that lasted for several centuries.
+Despite its military affiliation, the Great Wall has now become the emblem of the Chinese people’s enduring perseverance, resilience, and diversity.
+It unveils the enormous workforce and the vast amount of resources that were mobilized to build such a grandiose architectural masterpiece, which lasted for several centuries.

 Cultural Exchange

-The Great Wall not only played a part in the production of material goods but also served as a meeting point between cultures, technologies, and thoughts between the Chinese and nomadic tribes.
-Well, it was both things, a barrier on the one hand, and a bridge on the other for the trade and interaction mainly along the Silk Road.
+The Great Wall not only contributed to the production of material goods but also served as a meeting point between cultures, technologies, and thoughts between the Chinese and nomadic tribes.
+It was both a barrier on the one hand and a bridge on the other for trade and interaction, mainly along the Silk Road.

 Practical Information